run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/processes/problem/use/problem-execution.md

     -   Create a Kanban, with the information mentioned above;

-    -  It's possible to create a new change relate to the problem solution by click on "Register Change" (available in the tab "Change”) and complete the field necessary, or even link to the problem, a change already registered, when clicking on the search field and selec the change you want;
+    -  It's possible to create a new change relate to the problem solution by click on "Register Change" (available in the tab "Change”) and complete the field necessary, or even link to the problem, a change already registered, when clicking on the search field and select the change you want;

     -   It's also possible to attach files and register notes in this fase of